Artorize/artorizer-frontend/docs/ROUTER-API.md

 Get complete job result with backend URLs.
 Returns 409 if job is still processing.

 **Authentication**: Optional - uses `optionalAuth` middleware.
-If authenticated, user headers are forwarded to backend for access control.
+- **When authenticated** (session cookie present):
+    - User context is forwarded to backend via `X-User-Id`, `X-User-Email`, `X-User-Name` headers
+    - Backend can restrict access to owned artwork only
+    - Full artwork metadata and download URLs returned for authorized users
+- **When anonymous** (no session cookie):
+    - Job result can be queried by job_id
+    - Access depends on backend privacy settings
+    - Limited metadata may be returned

 #### Example